mobily-enterprises/hooked-api/README.md

 ## First steps: declare a simple function

-Here's the simplest way to create an API with a single method:
+Here's the simplest way to create an API with a single method.

+> **Note**: Starting from version 2.0.0, the `customize()`, `addScope()`, and `use()` methods are async and must be awaited.
+This ensures that event handlers can perform critical setup work before the API is ready to use.

 ```javascript
 import { Api } from 'hooked-api';